Dirac Spin Liquid Candidate in a Rydberg Quantum Simulator

 Next, we examine whether nearest-neighbor pairs have a tendency to form spatially structured correlations, i.e. valence bond solids, in which each atom pairs with one of its neighbors into a singlet, breaking lattice translation and rotational symmetry.
 To do so, we compute the four-body (Ursell connected~\cite{kuboGeneralizedCumulantExpansion1962}) correlation function, $\expval{\sigma^\alpha_i\sigma^\alpha_j\sigma^\alpha_k\sigma^\alpha_l}_c$.
 This probes the likelihood of the nearest-neighbor spin pair $(k,l)$ to become anticorrelated, if the nearest-neighbor pair $(i,j)$ is.
 We average over combinations of nearest-neighbor bonds separated by the same displacement $\tilde{\mathbf{d}}$ and get $C^{\alpha\alpha\alpha\alpha}_{\tilde{\mathbf{d}}}$, taking $(i,j)$ to be in the center 42 sites [orange sites shown in the inset of Fig.~\ref{fig:fig2}(c)], while $(k,l)$ is allowed to range over the full array (the details of these calculations are given in~\cite{supp}).
 The results are depicted in Fig.`\ref{fig:fig2}(h): we observe statistical attraction and repulsion between valence bonds at short distances, but which rapidly decay.
 This lack of long-range solid order indicates our state is not a simple statistical mixture of a few valence bond solids.

 To summarize, Fig.\ref{fig:fig2}(f,g) show that the prepared state has strong short-range correlations and lacks symmetry-breaking magnetic order, and the four-body correlations indicate no obvious affinity to valence-bond solid order.
 We will hence designate it as a \textit{correlated liquid}. \textit{Thermometry.}---How hot is our liquid?
 To assess this, we use the system as its own thermometer, in the $\delta\gg J$ paramagnetic regime: there, single-body physics dominates and the partition function approximately factorizes.
 Thermodynamic quantities are then simple functions of the proportion, $p=(1+P_z)/2$, of spins aligned with the applied staggered field, e.g. the entropy density, $S/N = -p \ln p - (1 - p) \ln(1 - p)$.
 For the correlated liquid, we assume its thermodynamic entropy is the sum of (1) that of the initial product state, $S(0)=0.3 \ln 2$, and (2) the entropy produced by effective heating during the ramp (i.e. from diabaticity and decoherence).
-To determine the heating, we perform an experiment in which we ramp $\delta$ for $t = 3\mu$s, as before, and then immediately run the ramp in reverse.
-We measure the returned staggered magnetization to be $P_z = 0.42$ corresponding to $S(2 t_\text{ramp}) = 0.9 \ln(2)$ (correcting for detection errors).
-Assuming the forward and backward ramps produce the same entropy, we estimate the entropy of the correlated liquid as the average of these two points, $S(t_\text{ramp})/N = 0.6 \ln 2$ Finally, this entropy can be calibrated against numerical thermometry curves~\cite{schnackMagnetism42Kagome2018}, shown in Fig.~\ref{fig:fig3}(b), from which we conclude that our correlated liquid is comparable to kagome Heisenberg materials at $k_B T \sim 0.4 \hbar J_{\text{Heis.}}$.
-For example, in the paradigmatic Herbertsmithite, $J_{\text{Heis.}}\sim 200$ K~\cite{Han2012}, this temperature estimate is at the liquid nitrogen scale~\footnote{However the entropy density of our initial state corresponds to the liquid helium temperatures used for solid-state inelastic neutron scattering measurements.}
+To determine the heating, we perform an experiment in which we ramp $\delta$ for $t = 3\mu$s, as before, and then immediately run the ramp in reverse [Fig.~\ref{fig:fig3}(a)].
+We measure the returned staggered magnetization to be $P_z = 0.42$, corresponding to $S(2 t_\text{ramp}) = 0.9 \ln(2)$ (correcting for detection errors).
+Assuming the forward and backward ramps produce the same entropy, we estimate the entropy of the correlated liquid as the average of these two points, $S(t_\text{ramp})/N = 0.6 \ln 2$.
+Finally, this entropy can be calibrated against numerical thermometry curves~\cite{schnackMagnetism42Kagome2018}, shown in Fig.~\ref{fig:fig3}(b).
+These indicate that (i) our correlated liquid is at $k_BT \approx 0.2 \hbar J$, and (ii) for the paradigmatic nearest-neighbor kagome Heisenberg material, Herbertsmithite~\cite{Han2012}, this entropy density corresponds to temperatures at the liquid nitrogen scale (80 K)~\footnote{The entropy density of our initial state ($S/N=0.9\ln 2$) corresponds to the liquid helium temperatures used for solid-state inelastic neutron scattering measurements.}.